buffbutler/spending-tracker/README.md

 This is seperated this way due to the complications of the ember build.
 This could be resolved with a reverse proxy capable server to sit infront of these two pieces.

+## Packaging

 To generate a package for deploying to the server:

 ```
 python ./manage.py package
 ```

+On the server you can run publish.py to deliver the package to the webserver mount point.